-This one is pretty straight forward, Once the dust cleared from the Lumosity turmoil.
-I had a full comprehension of our game.
-I then used this familiarity to establish a wikipedia for our games.
-In it I detailed how each of the games worked, what parts of the brain they trained and release notes so we could track critical changes which could affect our research data.
+I began these tasks after clearing my probation period.
+Afterwards, I had a full comprehension of our game.
+I then used this familiarity to establish a wiki for our games.
+I detailed how each of the games worked and what parts of the brain they trained.
+I also included release notes so we could track critical changes which could affect our research data.

 Creating a pipeline for a massive art update

-Once the lawsuit scare blew over, we resumed our game wide art update for both IOS and Our HTML5 Client.
-Our library contains over 60 games each of which needed new art. throughout this project, I worked with our outsourced graphics team 5 minutes and our internal developer team to establish a pipeline which would take the art from the Adobe Illustrator files and re size them to the various dimensions that the programmers required.
+Our library contained over 60 games, each of which needed new art.
+Throughout this project, I worked with our outsourced graphics team 5 Minutes and our internal development team to establish a pipeline that would take the art from the Adobe Illustrator files and resize them to the various dimensions that the programmers required.